Greece Moments Greece Moments

 Little Venice in the evening hours

-Surrounded by twinkling lights, you can dance in one of the numerous bars to old and new music hits until the early hours of the morning.
-An unforgettable experience that should be experienced at least once when visiting the island of Mykonos.
-If you want, you can even join a guided walking tour in Mykonos Chora, bookable via GetYourGuide*.
+Surrounded by twinkling lights, you can dance to old and new hits in one of the many bars until the early hours of the morning.
+An unforgettable experience that you should have at least once when visiting the island of Mykonos.
+If you’d like, you can even join a guided tour of Mykonos Chora, bookable via GetYourGuide*.

 Shopping in Little Venice

-In addition to numerous tourist shops and souvenir shops, which also offer many goods from the Far East, original craft shops, galleries and boutiques of Greek artists and designers have also settled in the maze of alleys.
+In addition to numerous tourist shops and souvenir stores—many of which also offer goods from the Far East—the maze of alleys is home to unique craft shops, galleries, and boutiques run by Greek artists and designers.
 Here are our recommendations for great shopping in Little Venice:

-Eva studio & shop: Souvenir shop with handmade ceramics near the promenade of Little Venice.
-From cups to plates, but also original pieces such as Christmas baubles with a Mykonos motif.
+Eva studio & shop: Souvenir shop with handmade ceramics near the Little Venice promenade.
+From mugs to plates, as well as unique items like Christmas ornaments with Mykonos motifs.
 Friendly shop owner!

-Eternity of Mykonos: Jeweller and souvenir shop in one.
-In addition to amulets, necklaces and rings, you will also find interesting decorative elements made of bronze (Troy horse).
+Eternity of Mykonos: A jewelry store and souvenir shop in one.
+In addition to amulets, necklaces, and rings, you’ll also find interesting decorative items made of bronze (Trojan horse).

 mykonos little venice gassen shops souvenirs